cyberbush/Pong_Unity/README.md

 5. Press the play button above the Game view and follow the help instructions on how to play!

 ## Tools
-* 2020.3.16f1 [Unity](https://unity.com/) - is the ultimate game development platform for 2D, 3D, AR, and VR games.
+* Version: 2020.3.16f1 [Unity](https://unity.com/) - is the ultimate game development platform for 2D, 3D, AR, and VR games.

 ## Credit
 Useful [tutorial video](https://www.youtube.com/watch?v=AcpaYq0ihaM&list=LL&index=2) to learn how to make the game.